GLOBAL MARKETS-Equities fall as U.S. Treasury yields, dollar stay elevated

 However, Minneapolis Fed President Neel Kashkari said on Tuesday that he sees a "soft landing" for the U.S. economy as likelier than not, but also sees a 40% chance that the Fed will need to raise rates "meaningfully" higher to beat inflation.

 Nervousness in the market was also exacerbated by the prospects of a government shutdown.
-Republican-controlled House of Representatives' are pushing to advance steep spending cuts this week, which are unlikely to become law but could trigger a partial shutdown, furloughing hundreds of thousands of federal workers and suspending public services.
+The Republican-controlled House of Representatives is pushing to advance steep spending cuts this week, which are unlikely to become law but could trigger a partial shutdown, furloughing hundreds of thousands of federal workers and suspending public services.

-The Washington stand-off added to negative sentiment, along with rising oil prices and auto worker strikes that started in Detroit on Sept 14, as investors also waited for a key inflation reading, core Personal Consumption Expenditures (PCE), which is due out on Friday.
+Added to negative sentiment were rising oil prices and an auto worker strike that started in Detroit on Sept.
+15, while investors also waited for a key inflation reading, the core Personal Consumption Expenditures (PCE) price index, which is due out on Friday.

-The Japanese yen weakened 0.01% versus the greenback at 148.90 per dollar.
-The greenback's strength against the yen in particular has kept traders on alert for an intervention to prop up the Japanese currency, especially after Finance Minister Shunichi Suzuki said
+The Japanese yen weakened 0.09% versus the greenback at 149.03 per dollar.
+The dollar's strength against the yen in particular has kept traders on alert for an intervention to prop up the Japanese currency, especially after Finance Minister Shunichi Suzuki said

 The 150 yen per dollar level is seen by financial markets as a red line that would spur Japanese authorities to act, as they did last year.

-Oil prices edged higher after reaching a two-week low earlier in the session, as investors weighed demand concerns stemming from an uncertain economic outlook against expectations of tighter supply for the rest of this year.
+Oil prices settled higher after reaching a two-week low earlier in Tuesday's session, as investors weighed expectations of tighter supply against demand concerns stemming from an uncertain economic outlook.

 World FX rates YTD http://tmsnrt.rs/2egbfVh